spadma3/duck/hardware/ws2812driver/README.md

 - ATTINY85 is connected to I2C on RaspberryPI
 - PB3 pin of the ATTINY85 is connected to leds.
-- https://github.com/usedbytes/neopixel_i2c is used with minor modification on the ATTINY85
+- https://github.com/usedbytes/neopixel_i2c library is used with minor modification.

 # Required Circuit